buveges/WrensBookshelf/README.md

 ### ShowBook()

-Similar to `ShowBookshellf()` which shows all palettes with given filters, but `ShowBook()` used to display a single book as a modified plot object.
+Similar to `ShowBookshelf()` which shows all palettes with given filters, but `ShowBook()` is used to display a single book as a modified plot object.

 ``` r